On centralizers of parabolic subgroups in Coxeter groups: Introduction

 On the other hand, for the centralizer $Z_W(W_I)$, a special case where $I$ consists of a single generator was studied and a similar decomposition was given by Brink \cite{Bri}, although explicit generators of the Coxeter group part ($W^{\perp I}$ in our notation) were not given.
 Patrick Bahls and Mike Mihalik gave a complete description of $Z_W(W_I)$ if $W$ is an \lq\lq even'' Coxeter group, namely if the product of any two distinct generators has either an even or infinite order, as is found in their preprint and a recent book by Bahls \cite{Bah}.
 Their approach is highly different from ours.
-The normalizer $N_W(W_I)$ for finite $W_I$ and its subgroups (including $Z_W(W_I)$) was also studied by Richard E.\ Borcherds in \cite{Bor}.
 The commensurators of $W_I$ in $W$ and the centralizers of parabolic subgroups $A_X$ in Artin-Tits groups $A$ of certain types were examined by Luis Paris \cite{Par_commens,Par_centra}.
 Eddy Godelle \cite{God_thesis,God_paper} described the normalizers, centralizers and related objects of $A_X$ in $A$, and revealed some new relationship between Artin-Tits groups and Coxeter groups.

 The results of this paper are applied to the author's recent studies on the isomorphism problem in Coxeter groups \cite{Nui_ref} and some relevant topics in structural properties of Coxeter groups \cite{Nui_ext,Nui_indec}.
 Moreover, recently Ivonne J.\ Ortiz \cite{Ort_err} used the result of (a preliminary version of) this paper for explicitly computing the lower algebraic $K$-theory of $\Gamma_3 = O^+(3,1) \cap GL(4,\mathbb{Z})$ (see also \cite{Ort_org}).